-- Lose weight – losing weight often mean lower blood pressure and cholesterol levels, and you decrease your chances of developing chronic diseases.
+- Lose weight – losing weight often means lower blood pressure and cholesterol levels, decreasing your chances of developing chronic diseases.

-- Switching insurers – you may be able to get better rates if you switch to another life insurance company that offer the same benefits with lower rates.
+- Switching insurers – you may be able to get better rates if you switch to another life insurance company that offers the same benefits at lower rates.

 WHAT’S YOUR NEXT STEP IF YOU’VE BEEN DECLINED FOR LIFE INSURANCE?

-Life insurance companies will know if you applied with other companies and if you had an application had been denied in the past.
-Record of approval and denials are recorded in your Medical Information Bureau.
+Life insurance companies will know if you applied with other companies and if you had an application that had been denied in the past.
+Records of approval and denials are recorded in your Medical Information Bureau.

 Life insurance companies don’t like many declines, and it could hurt your future chances with a company willing to take your risk.

 If you’ve been declined life insurance coverage in the past for whatever reason, then give us a call.